 To set up the initial inspection:

 - Submit the application form for a code compliance inspection along with a check to cover the application fee.
-Please see the Director's Fee Schedule for the appropriate fee amount.
+Please see the Title 5 Fee Schedule for the appropriate fee amount.
 Fees are based on number of dwelling units.

 - Once the application is received and the payment processed, staff will contact the property owner to schedule an initial inspection.
 The initial inspection will include Building, Plumbing, Mechanical and Housing inspectors.